kaidez/kaidez.com/_posts/2015-05-26-write-code.md

 "Solving problems" is an under-spoken skill for web developers, but it's a must-have skill for engineers of all types...mechanical, electrical, etc.  And it's this "under-spoken-ness" that I have a problem with, because we web dev types really are engineers and not developers.

-We are not bug-fixers all the time: we are certainly architects and get to build stuff.
+We are not bug-fixers all the time: we are certainly architects and get to build coll things.
+But we also have be engineers when we build stuff, meaning we need to not only solve problems with the things we build, but we need to anticipate them before we start building in the first place.

 <img src="/img/git-contrib-map.jpg" class="imgBorderMaxWidth" alt="kaidez GitHub Contribution Map" />